To avoid a disappointing cucumber crop you have to make sure the female flowers on your plant are being pollinated.

 Gynoecious cucumber plants produce a large number of female flowers.
 Because they still need to be fertilized, you’ll need to plant some monoecious plants with them if you have this type of plant.
 Otherwise, pollination won’t occur.

-Many seed companies provide blends with 85-90% gynoecious and 10-15% monoecious seeds so you can achieve successful pollination and have the higher fruit yields of gynoecious plants.
+Many seed companies provide blends with 85-90% gynoecious and 10-15% monoecious seeds so you can achieve successful pollination and have the higher fruit yields of gynoecious cucumber plants.

 The third type of cucumber is parthenocarpic.
 These are seedless varieties and produce fruit without needing pollination.